wowowo-wo/random_perturbation_in_latent_space/README.md

 --p Degrees of freedom for the wishart matrix. default is C = dimension of a latent vector.

 --mode

-default:Pixel values are clamped to the [0, 1] range, so the output image always looks clean and reasonable. experimental:Disables clamping — so you can see raw pixel values, even if they go outside [0, 1].
+default: Pixel values are clamped to the [0, 1] range, so the output image always looks clean and reasonable.

+experimental: Disables clamping — so you can see raw pixel values, even if they go outside [0, 1].
 This is useful for debugging, visualizing outliers, or inspecting the effects of things like latent space transforms or added noise.